-Mojácar is a not so typical Andalucian white village on the Costa de Almeria.
+Mojácar is a not-so-typical Andalucian white village on the Costa de Almeria.

 By Nick Nutter | Updated 7 Aug 2023 | Almería | Villages | Login to add to YOUR Favourites or Read LaterThis article has been visited 17,089 times

 Mojacar cascading down the hill

 About 2500 BC, in Los Letreros cave near Vélez Blanca, a Neolithic cave dweller painted a stick figure of a man with arms outstretched holding each end of what has since been interpreted as a rainbow in each hand.
 To a literal person, it could just as easily be a bow or even a skipping rope.

 Nobody now knows what those Bohemians were on, but something remarkable has happened over the last 60 years.
-From being an impoverished population of fewer than 1000 people, Mojácar now has a population of over 6000 and is a thriving town whose economy depends on the tourist trade and a large expat population.
+From being an impoverished population of fewer than 1,000 people, Mojácar now has a population of over 6,000 and is a thriving town whose economy depends on the tourist trade and a large expat population.

 Puerto de la ciudad

 Mojácar is twice blessed.
 As well as being one of the most beautiful white villages in Spain, it is also on the coast just north of the border of the Cabo de Gata-Níjar Parque Natural, the southernmost desert in Europe.